Visible and Invisible Disabilities

 Just as cultures differ, so do disability accommodations and perceptions.
 The key for any study abroad participant is flexibility.
 Students are encouraged to communicate their needs and consider alternative ways to meet them.
-Disability Services and the Office of Study Abroad are here to assist you before and during your trip abroad.
+Disability Services and Study Abroad & Global Engagement are here to assist you before and during your trip abroad.

 Quick Tips for Students with Disabilities Going Abroad